Skip to content

 ures are consistent with the top-line measured GDP growth number.
 For example, production and

-supply of electricity, thermal power, gas and water increased by 7.1 percent in the quarter.
-Pl
+supply of electricity, thermal power, gas and water in

 r-on-year while shareholding enterprises grew almost twice as fast, at 7.8 percent.
 So, stro